shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

 <Button onClick={greet}>Greet Yourself</Button>
 ```

-The logic for this should be pretty straightforward - 1) generate program account public key using `PublicKey.createWithSeed`, if the account does not exist, pay for creating the account with the required storage space 2) send the program the public key to greet (in this case, our own program key).
+The logic for this should be pretty straightforward:

+1. Generate program account public key using `PublicKey.createWithSeed`, if the account does not exist, pay for creating the account with the required storage space.
+2. Send the program the public key to greet (in this case, our own program key).

 For the first part, the code is given below.
-See that we create a Transaction and add an `Instruction` to the `SystemProgram`, which tells the SystemProgram to create a new account with the correct required space.
-(This should help you realize that creating a new account is a Solana Program in itself!)
+See that we create a Transaction and add an `Instruction` to the `SystemProgram`, which tells the `SystemProgram` to create a new account with the correct required space.
+This should help you realize that creating a new account is a Solana Program in itself!

 ```jsx
 const greetedPubkey = await PublicKey.createWithSeed(